CoolDotty/Shader-Stacker/README.md

 # Your License Scares Me!
 Don't worry.
 It should be clear by reading it but just in case it's unclear for any reason:

-* If you improve the code in any way, please open-source or make a pull request.
+* If you improve the code in any way, please open-source it and make a pull request.
 * If you make a game with this, license it however you please.
 Just include a copy of the LGPL.
    * Ex: Chuck a copy of the license with the name "Shader-Stacker" in a "Licenses" folder.
 * You can do whatever you want with the sample assets.